 Short Title: Criminal Technical Corrections.
-(Public) Sponsors: Representative Barnes.
-Referred to: Judiciary III.
-June 1, 1994 A BILL TO BE ENTITLED AN ACT TO MAKE TECHNICAL CORRECTIONS AND TO MAKE AND CONFORMING CHANGES TO VARIOUS CRIMINAL STOREPEAL VARIOUS CRIMINAL LAWS THAT ARE REDUNDANT.
-The General Assembly of North Carolina enacts: STATUTES, AND PART 1.
+(Public Sponsors: Referred to: June 1, 1994 A BILL TO BE ENTITLED AN ACT TO MAKE TECHNICAL CORRECTIONS AND TO MAKE CLARIFYING AND CONFORMING CHANGES TO VARIOUS CRIMINAL STATUTES, AND TO REPEAL VARIOUS CRIMINAL LAWS THAT ARE OBSOLETE OR REDUNDANT.
+The General Assembly of North Carolina enacts: PART 1.
 EARNED TIME FOR MISDEMEANOR OFFENDERS Section 1.
 G.S.
-15A-1340.20(d) reads as rewritten: "(d) Earned Time Authorization. - An offender sentence imprisonment that is activated is eligible to receive earned time credit
+15A-1340.20(d) reads as rewritten: "(d) Earned Time Authorization. - An offender sentenced to a term of imprisonment that is activated is eligible to receive earned time credit for misdemeanant offenders awarded by the Department of Correction or the custodian of a local confinement facility, pursuant to rules adopted in accordance with